kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 getting started, and what skills are contributors likely to learn by participating in SIG Scheduling?**

-**K**: Our maintainers are available to answer your questions in the #sig-scheduling Slack channel.
+**KN**: Our maintainers are available to answer your questions in the #sig-scheduling Slack channel.
 By participating, you'll gain a deeper understanding of Kubernetes scheduling and have the opportunity to collaborate and network with maintainers from diverse backgrounds.
 You'll learn not just how to write code, but also how to maintain a large project, design and discuss new features,